Can physical design underwrite stewardship?

 This project was undertaken to ask if users can become stewards through the design of a space and the objects in it.
 A shared kitchen became my medium.
 Housed within a graduate studio building, the kitchen serves a variety of stakeholders, primarily current students, faculty and fellows of the MFA program.
 While it is the practical hub in the domestic life of the studio building, it is also the cultural hub - the kitchen is the only place with the capacity to host socializing.
 Short term, I set out to make the space more functional and more inviting.
 Longer term, the goal was to create a space, and systems of use that prompted rotating generations of users to maintain the space as if it was their own.
 As this was my MFA thesis, I conducted the research, prototyped possible solutions, designed the remodel and carried out the changes.
 The result was increased use of the space, increased community cohesion and continued stewardship.

-Through contextual inquiry, interviews, focus groups and surveys, some key insights emerged.
+Over a few months, contextual inquiry, interviews, focus groups and surveys produced some key insights.

 Tragedy of the commons was in full force.
 Nobody felt responsibility for the place, partly because their use of the space seldom lasted more than a year and a half and partly because they already were responsible for maintaining their home kitchen, and couldn’t muster more kitchen care.